uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/backend/README.md

 authentication /
 CDN services being delegated to Amazon Web Services (AWS).

+# Documentation

+You can find the API documentation on the [Wiki page](https://github.com/uoa-compsci399-s1-2024/capstone-project-2024-s1-team-15/wiki) of this repository.

 # Starting the Local Server

 Make sure your working directory is in the backend root directory.